lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 As before, the ``pipeline.dot`` output is an intermediate temporary file which you may wish to delete.

 This ``QuantumGraph`` visualization command is structurally the same as the command shown previously (and optionally executed) in Section 3.2 of this command line tutorial.
+A few notes on this command:

-This ``QuantumGraph`` visualization command for source detection, deblending, and measurement uses the same pipeline definition YAML file as you have all throughout this command line tutorial.
+* This ``QuantumGraph`` visualization command for source detection, deblending, and measurement uses the same pipeline definition YAML file as you have all throughout this command line tutorial.
 However, even though the URI passed to ``pipetask build`` here includes the same YAML file name, the pipeline steps enumerated after the ``#`` symbol are different.
 In this case, the specific list of Data Release Production (DRP) steps to be included is ``detection,mergeDetections,deblend,measure``.

-The step labeled ``detection`` runs the actual source detection.
-The step labeled ``mergeDetections`` is required in order for downstream steps to be able to use the results of the ``detection`` step.
-The step labeled ``deblend`` performs deblending using the (merged) results of the detection step and the i-band custom coadd itself.
-Lastly, the step labeled ``measure`` computes useful quantities, such as the photometric fluxes, given the deblended list of sources.
+* The step labeled ``detection`` runs the actual source detection.

+* The step labeled ``mergeDetections`` is required in order for downstream steps to be able to use the results of the ``detection`` step.

+* The step labeled ``deblend`` performs deblending using the (merged) results of the detection step and the i-band custom coadd itself.

+* Lastly, the step labeled ``measure`` computes useful quantities, such as the photometric fluxes, given the deblended list of sources.

 The ``detectionMergeDetectionsDeblendMeasure-DRP.pdf`` visualization generated by the above ``pipetask build`` command looks as follows:

 5.2.
 Deploy detection, deblending, and measurement